-B. Hydrology, Water Supply and Water Quality Does the project have the potential to.
+B. Hydrology, Water Supply and Water Quality

 1. Place development within a 100-year flood hazard area?

 A small part of the parcel extends into Tannery Gulch.
 This portion of the property is well away from the area that will be developed.